 III.
 Culture Change

 B. Explaining Cultural Variation by a Culture's:

 a. individual vs. communal social structure

 A lecture, discussion, and writing format is used to introduce the students to the core social science concepts of culture and to give them practice in using them.

 Goals and Objectives of the Course

-Students will also understand how social and cultural forces shape experiences in the global setting.
+Radford University students will understand how social and cultural (for example, political, historical, economic, environmental, religious, or geographic) forces shape experiences in the global setting.

 Graded and checked assignments may include in-class or take- home examinations and quizzes, homework assignments, in-class writing and in-class discussions.
 Journals may be required and checked periodically.
 Formal oral presentations may be required.

 DATE ACTION REVIEWED February 2009 Reviewed Dr. Paula Brush, Chair, Department of Sociology